Love Express (2016 film): Plot

 Raktim and Keshto unknowingly get into a car and drive away to Bolpur in order to catch the train.
 However once again to Raktim's misfortune, They robbed the Police's vehicle and the police are following them.
 They leave the car and reach the station of Bolpur.
 A Drunken Keshto gets into Paharia Express making Raktim miss the train again.
 In the process Raktim gets hurt and faints.
 On gaining consciousness, Raktim is shocked to see that he is being taken to Burdwan police station by those police.
 Yet again Raktim escapes and hangs on a Private Bus.
 The Bus stops and Raktim gets into it for travelling to Rampurhat Junction, yet another important stop of Paharia Express.
 To his shock Neelasha is his co-passenger.
 Both unnecessarily quarrel and hence are forcibly dropped out from the Bus.
 They board a car whose Tyre gets punctured.
 Raktim goes away with the Tyre telling that he would get it repaired but in turn reaches Rampurhat Junction Railway Station.
 Yet again luck misfires and he boards the Paharia Express which goes from New jalpaiguri to Howrah.
 He gets down from the train in time and goes to the next platform to board the Paharia Express which goes to New Jalpaiguri.
 But he couldn't go as he forgot the Bag of Dulal and more to it Neelasha reaches to Rampur Hat Junction with the bag only to stop Raktim from boarding the Train.
 Raktim in agony slaps Neelasha and yells at her that he needs to reach New Jalpaiguri in time.
 Neelasha too responds rashly that Raktim too left her on a highway without any mercy at midnight not even thinking about her safety.
 Both come to an Understanding later and travel.
 In the mean way while Raktim is away for a nature call, Neelasha is kidnapped by some men.
 Luckily Raktim reaches in time and rescues her.
-Raktim and Neelasha flee away using one of the goon's bikes and reach Kishangunj next morning.
+Raktim and Neelasha flee away using one of the goon's bikes and reach Kishanganj next morning.